 1. Import Passwords

 If you are moving from some other browsers like Firefox or Safari to Google Chrome, then this Chrome Flag is for you.
 This will help you to import all the saved passwords to Google Chrome easily.
-Upon enabling the flag, a new option called “Password Import” will appear on the Password section on Settings.
+Upon enabling the flag, a new option called “Password Import” will appear in the Password section on Settings.

 2. Increase Download Speed

-If you are experiencing slow download speed issues on Chrome then this flag has a solution for you.
+If you are experiencing slow download speed issues on Chrome, this flag has a solution for you.
 Parallel downloading is a Chrome flag that will increase the download speed by a small margin in some cases.
 Enabling this option will make a parallel request for small packets of files and in turn, increase the download speed.
 This is the same thing used by popular download managers like IDM.